How to Receive Verification Emails and OTP Codes with Temp Mail

 - They use domain blocklists that include common disposable domains.

-What to do if verification email doesn’t arrive
+What to do if the verification email doesn’t arrive

 - Wait and refresh: some services delay delivery.

-- Request again: resend the verification email after switching.
+- Request again: if allowed, resend the verification email after a minute.

 When to avoid temp mail for verification